eclipse-hono/hono/site/content/deployment/kubernetes.md

 ### Deploying Hono using Helm's Tiller Service

 You can deploy Hono using Helm with or without the *Tiller* service.
-To deploy Eclipse Hono to the cluster with installed Tiller service, simply run
+To deploy Eclipse Hono to the cluster with installed Tiller service, simply run:

 ~~~sh
 # in directory: hono/deploy/